 Specific details are summarized in two Appendices.
 Appendix A provides a state-by-state overview of controlled substance rules and limits.
 Appendix B highlights controlled substance mid-level prescribing authorities.

 Want to learn more?
 Click here for a report preview.
 POCP’s Regulatory Resource Center also can do a deep dive on this and other state prescribing-related issues.
-For more information, contact Connie Sinclair at firstname.lastname@example.org.
+For more information, contact firstname.lastname@example.org.